tauri-apps/tauri-docs/docs/getting-started/setting-up-windows.md

 ### Node.js (npm included)

+(OPTIONAL - Node is optional depending on your project needs.
+Tauri has no hard dependency for it as noted in the prerequisites)

 We recommend using [nvm-windows] to manage your Node.js runtime.
 It allows you to switch versions and update Node.js easily.

 Then run the following from an Administrative PowerShell and press Y when prompted: